 Nobody Cares What Your Book is About: How to Write a Book Trailer Script by Ezra Barany

 Welcome back to our weekly posts from bestselling author and book marketing consultant, Ezra Barany.
 Yes, and he’s my husband.
-This article on how to draft a book trailer script is also one of the featured articles in our upcoming January 2013 issue of the Author Entrepreneurship Magazine.
-You can get your own copy of the latest issue here.
+This article on how to draft a book trailer script is also one of the featured articles in a previous issue of the out-of-print Author Entrepreneurship Magazine.

 Ever see a book trailer?
 It’s a video that promotes a book instead of a movie.
 I’ve rarely seen a good one.
 The problem with most book trailers is that they usually show you what the book is about.